How to Get a Data Science Education with Coursera Plus

 This is sort of an all-in-one introduction to data science.
 The specialization gives you the basics of how to work with data, how to clean it, and how to visualize it all in Python.
 Then, by course three, you’ll start learning how to use your clean data and predict outcomes with Machine Learning.

 Course four – text mining, NLP – and five – social network analysis – are more specific tracks you can go down for a focused interest.
 One of the benefits of Coursera Plus is that if you have other interests, like Deep Learning, there’s no need to continue with the specialization past course three if you don’t want to.
 You can easily hop into any other advanced topic or specialty you want without extra enrollment costs.

 4.5 stars - 218k+ enrolled

 This is where you start to hone some of those engineering skills.
 Pretty soon you’ll want to work with data that’s too large to fit into memory, or takes too long to clean and filter.
 This is where tools like Hadoop and Spark come in.

 By learning how to use larger machines in the cloud and paradigms like MapReduce, you can start to really harness the vast swaths of data we’re generating every day.

 Focused Interest and Projects

 For example, maybe you’re more interested in the engineering side of data science.
 In that case, there’s the Data Engineering with Google Cloud series.
 Or maybe you want to dive deeper into machine learning and learn about advanced techniques.
-There’s many great courses in that case, such as the Reinforcement Learning Specialization.
+There are many great courses in that case, such as the Reinforcement Learning Specialization.

 Lastly, while you’re learning, it’s extremely important to make sure you’re constantly working through projects.
 This will both solidify your knowledge and provide examples of your competency when applying for jobs.
 Coursera Plus also includes Guided Projects, many of which follow pretty closely to the curriculum laid out here.